Yesterday we traveled on a Roots Tour, which took us 2.5

 to produce raw goods that were then sold to Europe where additional commodities

-were made & used in Africa to buy people
+were made & used in

 for enslavement – The Triangular Trade they called it.